Tesla’s share price increased by as much as 14% when an analyst of Credit Suisse marked it as neutral instead of an underperforming company.

-Credit Suisse, the leading financial services company, said that due to the pandemic, Tesla will make its mark in the market as the company’s performance has been neutral while other companies failed to perform in the market due to the current crisis.
+Credit Suisse, the leading financial services company, said that due to the pandemic, Tesla would make its mark in the market as the company’s performance has been neutral while other companies failed to perform in the market due to the current crisis.

-It is easier for Tesla to “GO ELECTRIC.”
+It is easier for Tesla to “GO ELECTRIC”

 The previous rating given to Tesla was because of the competition it was facing as compared to other companies.
 But due to emerging coronavirus and the closed markets, Tesla now as an upper edge over other car makers.